SeanShubin/documentation/videos/character/character.md

 Currently, no unicode code point requires more than 4 UTF-8 code units.

 ### UTF-16
-Originally intended to be a fixed length mapping, UTF-16 now a variable length mapping between 16-bit code units and unicode code points.
+Originally intended to be a fixed length mapping,
+It is now a variable length mapping between 16-bit code units and unicode code points.
 That UTF-16 is such a common representation in so many languages is unfortunate.
 UTF-16 has the disadvantage of taking more space than UTF-8 for the most common characters, with none of the advantages that would have come with being a fixed length encoding.
 So between UTF-8, variable but concise, and UTF-32, fixed but taking up much more space, we have the worst of both worlds.